How to prepare for a long trip blog photo

 Once you learn all of this information, then you can pack so you are more prepared.

-Perhaps you will pack a women’s raincoat, men’s rainjacket, hat or more pants and sweaters, depending upon what you learn about the weather.
+Perhaps you will pack a raincoat, hat or more pants and sweaters, depending upon what you learn about the weather.

-Both of these rain jackets are lightweight for travel and come with a little pouch to put them.
+I look for a rain jackets that is lightweight for travel and come with a little pouch to put it in.
 That can help them to compress more in your luggage.

 Learn about the culture